CASOS-IDeaS-CMU/coordination-analysis/README.md

 ```

-Input:
+Input (in CONFIG.json):
-    Single Twitter V1 or V2 .json file, or a directory of these files
+    - Either a single .json or .json.gz file, or a directory containing many of these files
+    - The API version used to get the twitter data "V1" or "V2" (all files need to be the same type)
-    Timewindow to consider (in minutes)
+    - Timewindow to consider (in minutes)
+    - Filename to write edgelist to (must be .csv)
+    - action_types, a list of the action types to consider.
+The available options are url, hashtag, mention, and combined.
+Where combined looks at url-hashtag combination

 Output:
     .csv containing a weighted multi-view edgelist where actors are linked based on the number of times they took the same action within the time-window

 To run:
-Change lines 13 and 14 of `general_coordination_output.py` to your data and output directory